northsaluki615/mike-and-tech/content/posts/2017-05-03-google-phishing-psa.md

 If you already opened it, change your password ASAP.

-Also go here = https =//myaccount.google.com/permissions and remove permissions for 'Google Docs' if it appears there.
+Also go here:https//myaccount.google.com/permissions and remove permissions for 'Google Docs' if it appears there.
 This is a really well-done phishing attack.